 UNFAIR: Christians and the LGBT Question

-Shore is America’s leading Christian writer on the subject of gay people and Christianity.
-His essays are widely credited with being central to the sea change in Christian thinking that has occurred on this issue in recent years.
-It offers the best of Shore’s writings on homosexuality and Christians/Christianity, along with heart-wrenchingly letters from gay people telling what it’s like to grow up, and live today, both gay and Christian.
+John Shore (who is straight) is one of America’s leading Christian writers on the subject of the relationship between LGBT people and Christianity.
+His pioneering, galvanizing essays are widely credited with being central to the sea change in Christian thinking that has occurred on this issue in recent years.
+UNFAIR offers the best of Shore’s writings on homosexuality and Christians/Christianity, along with thirty extremely moving life stories from people telling what it’s like to grow up both gay and Christian.
 The book’s opening essay, “Taking God at His Word: The Bible and Homosexuality,” is a must-read for anyone seeking clarity on the relationship between the Bible, Christianity, and LGBT people.
 If you read only one book on this subject, make it this one.
 (This is the revised and updated edition of Shore’s book, UNFAIR: Why the ‘Christian’ View of Gays Doesn’t Work.)

 Penguins, Pain and the Whole Shebang: Why I Do the Things I Do, by God (as told to John Shore)